Jacob Townsend: Essendon (2020)

 Townsend signed with Essendon during the pre-season supplemental selection period on 4 December 2019.

 Rather than continuing in his Richmond role as a defensive forward, Townsend was informed upon signing of the club's intention to use him as an inside midfielder, a role which he had played extensively at reserves level and in the early part of his career at AFL level.

 Townsend was delisted by Essendon at the conclusion of the 2020 season.
 Jacob Townsend was rookie drafted by the Gold Coast Suns with pick 5 on Thursday afternoon.

 Gold Coast Suns (2021)

 After Townsend was delisted by Essendon at the conclusion of the 2020 season, He was selected by the Gold Coast Suns with pick 5 in the 2021 AFL rookie draft where he played two AFL games for the Suns before getting delisted at the end of the season.
 The Suns offered Townsend a chance to train over the summer in an attempt to be re-drafted for the 2022 AFL season but he decided to turn down the opportunity and signed to play for Gold Coast-based VFL team Southport Sharks instead.

+Coaching career

+On 2 November 2025, it was announced that Townsend joined the Carlton Football Club as an assistant coach in the role of development under senior coach Michael Voss.